#WearGreenForJonty: 48 fabulous photos of the equestrian world supporting Jonty Evans

 Samantha Hobbs sports a green headband at Great Witchingham.
 Picture by Peter Nixon

-Sarah Apt Cavalier and her youngster Hugo at Hopetoun in Scotland.
+Sarah Johnstone and her youngster Hugo at Hopetoun in Scotland.
 Sarah says: “I love the campaign and it’s bringing to light how caring the eventing community really is!I usually wear burgundy so swapped for white with a green hat silk.”
 Picture by Dave Cameron Photography

 Helpers at Chepstow Horse Trials get into the spirit: Elin Stenberg, the pole team, Berry ponies at the fence judge briefing, Jennie Smith, Kevin and Harvey, plus Jack Myszkowski